githukarthika/linux-and-automation/README.md

   ## Level 5 -> Level 6
   * **Objective:** Find a single file type among a group files with a specific size and type and which is a non executable file
   * **Commands used:**  cd inhere , ls -la , file ~/inhere -type f -size 1033c ! -executable
   * **What I learned:** I had learned the file command earlier through linuxjourney but this type of usage and exposure was new to me .
-I'll going to read me more about the file command now `smile`!
+I'll read more about the file command now!